 - Home — Yes, we list that phone number first.
 Hopefully, your college student will use the number to call you — but not too much.
 But more importantly, should your student ever be unable to call you, someone else will know how to reach you.

-- Campus emergency number(s) – Most colleges have an emergency response phone number.
-Your student should have it on speed dial so that she can reach help quickly – for herself or for someone else.
+- Campus emergency number(s) — Most colleges have an emergency response phone number.
+Your student should have it on speed dial so that they can reach help quickly — for themselves or for someone else.
 At some colleges, public safety officers have students program the number in their phones during orientation.

-- Campus health center – If your student is ill or injured, he will want to be able to reach the campus health center easily to make an appointment or ask for help.
+- Campus health center — If your student is ill or injured, they will want to be able to reach the campus health center easily to make an appointment or ask for help.

-- Roommate – Even if your student’s roommate isn’t her best friend, she should be able to reach her quickly and easily if necessary.
+- Roommate — Even if your student’s roommate isn’t their best friend, they should be able to reach them quickly and easily if necessary.

 - A friend on campus — It’s always good to be able to reach a friend when you need to talk to someone.

 - Professors — Most faculty members list their office phone numbers on their class syllabus.
 If your student has that number in their phone, they will be able to reach that faculty member easily when an academic question or problem arises.
 If the syllabus isn’t accessible, at least the faculty member still will be.
 Most professors would rather hear about a problem or issue earlier rather than later.